 - a) Where there is more than one section of an Event, it is possible to appoint only one Ground Jury for the Event, consisting of a President and one or two members who will be responsible for all decisions common to the various sections. - b) Additional Judges will be appointed to assist in the judging of the Dressage Test, if necessary to make up the Horse Inspection panels and if required, to help judge the Jumping Test.
-These additional Judges may be taken from the FEI lists of Officials, Level 3 or Level 2 Judges or may be national Judges. - \Note: national Officials still allowed until 31.12.2023 - b)c) At a Long Format Competition (CCIs-L), at least one member of the Ground Jury must officiate at each Horse Inspection.
-All Horses in any section must be inspected by the same Veterinarian and Ground Jury member at all inspections. - e)d) There must be only one Technical Delegate to officiate in all sections of an Event organised at the same star level. - d) e)The Ground Jury must consist of members selected by the Organising Committee in accordance with the rules for the relevant star level.
+These additional Judges may be taken from the FEI lists of Officials, or may be national\ Judges.

+\Note: national Officials still allowed until 31.12.2023

+c) At a Long Format Competition (CCIs-L), at least one member of the Ground Jury must officiate at each Horse Inspection.
+All Horses in any section must be inspected by the same Veterinarian and Ground Jury member at all inspections.

+d) There must be only one Technical Delegate to officiate in all sections of an Event organised at the same star level.

+e)The Ground Jury must consist of members selected by the Organising Committee in accordance with the rules for the relevant star level.